Why Is My Texas Home Always Dusty No Matter How Often I Clean?

 - Rodent and pest droppings — attics in Texas commonly host mice, rats, squirrels, and insects.
 Their droppings and dander become airborne and get pulled into leaky ducts.

-- Mold spores — Texas humidity (60–75% in summer) plus attic heat creates ideal conditions for mold growth on wood surfaces and insulation.
+- Mold spores — Texas humidity (60–75% in summer) plus attic heat creates ideal conditions for mold growth on wood surfaces and insulation (see the EPA's indoor air quality guidance for why this matters).

 - Pollen and outdoor particles — attic vents (soffit and ridge vents) allow outdoor air exchange, bringing in pollen, pollution, and dust from outside.